130 Maoists surrender in Hyderabad, CM Revanth Reddy calls on remaining to join mainstream

-Hyderabad, Mar7 (PTI) Ahead of March 31 deadline set by the Centre, as many as 130 Maoists surrendered before Telangana Chief Minister A Revanth Reddy here on Saturday.
+Hyderabad, Mar7 (PTI) Ahead of the March 31 deadline set by the Centre, as many as 130 Maoists including some women cadre surrendered before Telangana Chief Minister A Revanth Reddy here on Saturday.

-As part of the surrender process, the cadres handed over 124 firearms, including AK-47 Rifles and over 5,200 live ammunition of various calibre, the highest in recent times in the country with respect to the quality and numbers of arms surrendered by the PLGA (People's Liberation Guerrilla Army ).
+As part of the surrender process, the cadres handed over 124 firearms, including one LMG, 31 AK-47 rifles and 21 INSAS rifle and over 5,200 live ammunition of various calibre, the highest in recent times in the country with respect to the quality and numbers of arms surrendered by the PLGA (People's Liberation Guerrilla Army).

+Chief Minister A Revath Reddy made an appeal to underground ultras, including Muppala Lakshmana Rao, commonly known as Ganapathi, who is believed to be a top leader, to surrender and join the mainstream.
+The CM further said perhaps this is the first instance in which Maoists in such a large number gave up arms and surrendered.

+Revanth Reddy, appealing to underground Maoists to join the mainstream, said as many as 721 Maoists have surrendered in Telangana since January 2024.

-Of the 130 surrendered ultras, 125 belong to Chattisgarh, four are from Telangana, and one from Andhra Pradesh, DGP B Shivadhar Reddy said.
+Of the 130 surrendered ultras of various ranks, 125 belong to Chattisgarh, four are from Telangana, and one from Andhra Pradesh, DGP B Shivadhar Reddy said.

 "Now there is no Telangana state committee of Maoists.
 It had completely vanished," the DGP told reporters.